matter-labs/era-bellman-cuda/README.md

 The library binary can be found in the `./build/src` folder.
 Change the path in the above commands if a different build location is desired.

-By default, the library is build for Compute Architecture 8.0.
+By default, the library is built for Compute Architecture 8.0.
 If a different Compute Architecture is required, the [CMAKE_CUDA_ARCHITECTURES](https://cmake.org/cmake/help/latest/variable/CMAKE_CUDA_ARCHITECTURES.html) variables can be set to the desired architecture(s) during the build configuration generation step.

 Example for Compute Architecture 8.6: